corley/ng-startup-documentation/docs/10-cordova-phonegap.md

     ├── ios             // specific for ios
     └── splash.png
 ```
-`src/assets/phonegap` contains a lot of images, splashscreen and assets about your mobile application, they are the default phonegap assets, you can change them to customize your application.
+`src/assets/phonegap` contains a lot of images, splashscreen and assets about your mobile application, they are the default Phonegap assets, you can change them to customize your application.

 ## Dependencies
 Your mobile application requires a way to include javascript/css files into the index.html, we use `build.config.js` to describe all